Environmental Project Development and Communication

 Current and recent clients are:

-• 2023-present: supporting the development of the Devon Local Nature Recovery Strategy, coordinating the workstreams of mapping, farming and rivers.
+• 2023-present: Devon County Council, supporting the development of the Devon Local Nature Recovery Strategy, coordinating the workstreams of mapping, farming and rivers.

-• 2021-23: developing an application to the National Lottery Heritage Fund for the Life on the Edge project for South Devon AONB; secured £220k Development Phase funding towards this £4m 5-year project; I supported the team through the Development Phase which led to a successful Round Two award.
+• 2021-present: South Devon National Landscape, initially developing an application to the National Lottery Heritage Fund for the Life on the Edge project; secured £2.4m NLHF funding towards this £4m 5-year project; I supported the team through the Development Phase and I am currently providing an Evaluation role in the Delivery Phase.

 About me